 If you’re reading this already all puffed up, you might be wondering how to relieve your bloating.

-There’s a few different methods.
+There are a few different methods.

-One of the easiest would be to swap your next cup of coffee with one of peppermint tea – this relaxes the valves in the digestive tract letting the gas make it’s way through the system – and, as an added bonus, peppermint tea has been shown to raise energy – so, you’ll still get a bit of a kick from your drink.
+One of the easiest would be to swap your next cup of coffee with one of peppermint tea – this relaxes the valves in the digestive tract letting the gas make its way through the system – and, as an added bonus, peppermint tea has been shown to raise energy – so, you’ll still get a bit of a kick from your drink.

 The other option, head for a walk around the block.
-Coffee stimulates the bowel – but so does movement and so, heading out for a walk, jog or cycle can also help get things moving.
+Coffee stimulates the bowel – but so does movement so, heading out for a walk, jog or cycle can also help get things moving.